Italy’s Day of the Dead

 The Day of the Dead is also a day for visiting departed loved ones in cemeteries.
 These, unlike lawn cemeteries common in Australia or North America, are often more like the cemeteries of New Orleans: a city of the dead built up in tiers, in which the dead have their own “apartment” niche: entombed with others above, below and beside them.

-Many tombs have a photograph of the deceased, permanently baked into a ceramic plate displayed on the tomb.
+Many tombs display a photograph of the deceased, permanently baked on a ceramic plate.
 Richer families may have their own small building in which family members are laid to rest together; while large multistory buildings provide additional common burial space.
 These cemeteries (at least in the day time) are not gloomy or spooky places.
 They are adorned with gardens, trees and fountains and the architecture is sometimes of considerable beauty, as in the cemetery behind San Miniato in Firenze.

 The Pagan Past and Theological Divisions